JuliaAI/MLJ.jl/docs/src/composing_models.md

 In MLJ learning networks treat the flow of information during training and predicting separately.
-Also, different nodes may use the same paramaters (fitresult) learned during the training of some model (that is, point to a common *nodal machine*; see below).
+Also, different nodes may use the same parameters (fitresult) learned during the training of some model (that is, point to a common *nodal machine*; see below).
 For these reasons, simple examples may appear more slightly more complicated than in other frameworks.
 However, in more sophisticated applications, the